Recognition of A Trademark As Well–Known

 - The plaintiff has extensive presence over the Internet.

-- The plaintiff’s website is accessible to consumers in India and have served in making customers in India aware of the plaintiff, the various luxury products of the plaintiff and the plaintiff’s well-known trademarks including the ‘RED SOLE’ trademark.
+- The plaintiff’s website is accessible to consumers in India and has served in making customers in India aware of the plaintiff, the various luxury products of the plaintiff, and the plaintiff’s well-known trademarks including the ‘RED SOLE’ trademark.

 The defendants were ordered to pay the plaintiff the damages for infringement as well as the cost of proceedings that summed up to Rupees Ten Lacks.

-It can be well observed that the status of Well-known mark can be given to the Trade Mark by considering the above mentioned reasons.
-Hence, the list of well-known Trade mark is not the only criteria to consider the well-knowness of the mark.
-In other words, the Court upheld and verified the provision of the Trade Marks Act, 1999 [Section 11(4)-(6)] which lays down the criteria of well-known trade mark.
+It can be well observed that the status of a Well-known mark can be given to the Trade Mark by considering the above-mentioned reasons.
+Hence, the list of a well-known Trademark is not the only criteria to consider the well-known of the mark.
+In other words, the Court upheld and verified the provision of the Trade Marks Act, 1999 [Section 11(4)-(6)] which lays down the criteria of the well-known trademark.